 2011 NIH (CSR) MNPS Study Section (ad hoc member)

-2011 Fellow of American Association for the Advancement of Science (AAAS)
+2011 Fellow of the American Association for the Advancement of Science (AAAS)

 Affiliations2001-2006 Editorial Board, Journal of Biological Chemistry

 Member, American Association for the Advancement of Science, American Society for Pharmacology & Experimental Therapeutics, American Society for Biochemistry and Molecular Biology, Society for Neuroscience, Association of Medical School Pharmacology Chairs